Fully-Connected Spatial-Temporal Graph for Multivariate Time-Series Data: Experimental Results

 \subsubsection{Decay Rate Analysis}

-We employ the decay matrix to enhance our FC graph for more accurately representing the correlations between DEDT.
-The choice of decay rate $\delta$ is crucial in this process and necessitates evaluation.
-In this regard, we consider $\delta$ values within [0.1, 0.3, 0.5, 0.7, 0.9, 1], where $\delta=1$ represents the variant without using the decay matrix.
+We employ the decay matrix to enhance our FC graph for accurately representing the correlations between DEDT.
+The choice of decay rate $\delta$ is crucial and thus necessitates evaluation.
+We consider $\delta$ values within [0.1, 0.3, 0.5, 0.7, 0.9, 1], where $\delta=1$ represents the variant without using the decay matrix.
 From the results in Fig. \ref{fig:decayrul}, we find that the variants with relatively larger $\delta$ yield better performance, such as $\delta=0.7$ and $\delta=0.9$.
 When $\delta$ is exceedingly small, e.g., 0.1, the performance experiences a significant drop, as the correlations between DEDT are overly distorted.
 Thus, setting $\delta$ to 0.7 or 0.9 proves effective in achieving good performance for our model.